RATES OF RETURN : UNDERSTAND, MEASURE AND COMPARE

 Difference = 1/2 Variance = 1/2 StandardDeviationSquared

-Fortunately, when you hear the term 'average' used by mutual funds or others in the finance industry, it almost always refers to the true return (geometric mean) that you DO want to use to compare investments.
-They use the term 'average' because everyone understands the concept.
+Fortunately, when you hear the term 'average' used by mutual funds or others in the finance industry, it almost always refers to the geometric mean that you DO want to use to compare investments.
+They use the term 'average' because that is the concept everyone understands.

 - REALIZED profits vs. PAPER profits :

-- Realized profits are profits that have been proven by a transaction.
+- Realized profits have been converted to cash by a transaction.
 E.g. dividend dollars have been received, or an asset has been sold.
 Paper profits have had no transaction to prove their value.
-E.g. dividends were paid in additional shares, not cash; or increases in market value have been calculated but the assets not yet sold.
-This distinction does not affect the method chosen to measure the returns.
+E.g. increases in market value have been calculated but the assets not yet sold.
+This distinction does not affect the method chosen to measure the rate of return.